MrDenine/interesting_flutter/README.md

    - **Sort** table columns by clicking headers
    - **📸 Take Photos** using device camera or select from gallery
    - **📅 Pick Dates** with various picker styles and formats
+   - **� Search and Filter** in dropdown lists with real-time results
+   - **✅ Select Multiple Options** using advanced multiselect dropdowns with chips
+   - **🎯 Smart Focus Handling** - dropdowns auto-close when clicking outside or losing focus
-   - **🗺️ Interact with Maps** - pan, zoom, tap markers, and measure distances
+   - **�🗺️ Interact with Maps** - pan, zoom, tap markers, and measure distances

 ### Special Features